dalevilla/automatic-wi-fi-reset-using-wemos-d1-mini/README.md

 * 5VDC Mechanical Relay SRD-05VDC-SL-C

 Connected to the 12V 2A router wall adapter.
-The relay has a a maximum contact capacity of 7A 28VDC [1].
+The relay has a a maximum contact capacity of 7A 28VDC, and already has a flyback diode [1].
 * 5VDC Wall adapter

 Micro USB to power the Wemos.